 HO CHI MINH, Vietnam - To many of us, the Vietnam war is a distant memory of the past.
 But at the War Remnants Museum here, the memories linger, constantly and painfully.

 On display are hundreds of photos, artifacts and other vestiges of war crimes and aftermaths.
-One is moved by the portraits of US imperialism and foreign aggression: torture, blood, pain, desperation.
+One is moved by the portraits of foreign aggression: torture, blood, pain, desperation.

 There's the Pulitzer-prize winning photo of photojournalist Kyoichi Sawada in1965 of a Vietnamese mother crossing the river with her children to flee from American bombs. (see photo)